 Free things to do in Windsor

 1) Changing of the Guard this a formal ceremony that takes place at Windsor Castle on set days throughout the week.
 In warmer months this happens more regularly.
-You can see the soldiers marching from the barracks up to Windsor Castle with a marching band and it’s wonderful to see.
+You can see the guards marching from the barracks up to Windsor Castle with a marching band and it’s wonderful to see.
 To plan your visit to see the Changing of The Guard click here for all the information you need to know.

-3) Have a picnic in Alexandra Gardens.
+3) Have a picnic or hot chocolate in Alexandra Gardens.